ehmatthes/pcc_2e/challenges/coding_for_social_justice.md

 ## Chapter 10

-In Chapter 10, we learn blah
+In Chapter 10, we learn about files and exceptions.

 [top](#top)